john-cd/rust_howto/src/categories/development-tools/versioning/index.md

 Constructs a [`semver::Version`][c-semver::Version]{{hi:semver::Version}}⮳ from a string literal using [`semver::Version::parse`][c-semver::Version::parse]{{hi:semver::Version::parse}}⮳ then increments it by patch, minor, and major version number one by one.

-Note that in accordance with the [`Semantic Versioning Specification`][c-semver-spec]{{hi:Semantic Versioning Specification}}⮳, incrementing the minor version{{hi:version}} number resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.
+Note that in accordance with the [semantic versioning specification`][c-semver-spec]{{hi:Semantic Versioning Specification}}⮳, incrementing the minor version number{{hi:Version number}} resets the patch version number to 0 and incrementing the major version number resets both the minor and patch version numbers to 0.

 ```rust,editable
 {{#include ../../../../deps/tests/semver-increment.rs}}